-In the reporting period, the other operating expenses were derived mainly from consultancy fees (TEUR 846; prior year: TEUR 286) and from travel and hospitality expenses (TEUR 217; prior year: TEUR 59) and from publicity costs (TEUR 177; prior year: TEUR 13).
+In the reporting period, the other operating expenses related mainly to consultancy fees (TEUR 839; prior year: TEUR 846); to travel and hospitality expenses (TEUR 140; prior year: TEUR 217); and to publicity costs (TEUR 83; prior year: TEUR 177).
+In addition, in the period under review, advance payments of TEUR 965 made for a property purchase were retired because the purchase was not completed.
+The resulting expense is contained in the other operating expenses.